ebekker/ACMESharp/README.md

 #### Windows IIS

-For IIS 7.0 and greater (on Windows 2008 and greater), you can use the IIS installer cmdlet that's included in a PowerShell Script Module with this ACME client package to automatically install the SSL certificate and configure and endpoint on a Web Site.
+For IIS 7.0 and greater (on Windows 2008 and greater), you can use the IIS installer cmdlet that's included in a PowerShell Script Module with this ACME client package to automatically install the PKI certificate and configure an endpoint on a Web Site.

-Note, this module _requires_ the ```WebAdministration``` PowerShell Module that's installed as part of the Windows Roles and Features administration.
+**NOTE:**  This module _requires_ the ```WebAdministration``` PowerShell Module that can be installed from Windows Roles and Features administration.
 This module needs to be installed on the server that's _hosting IIS_ which is not necessarily the same computer from which you're running the ACME client (see below).
-You can also install it from an admin console:
+You can also install it from an admin console as follows:
 * On Windows 2008 (PowerShell or CMD):
   * ```servermanagercmd.exe -install "Web-Scripting-Tools" -allSubFeatures```
 * On Windows 2012 (PowerShell):